outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - what deadly components of structures like the antimicrobial impact of uv rays be preserved & used to kill cancer cells (can killer wavelengths be produced by immune cells when a cancer cell that doesnt respond to other methods is encountered)
     - time as 'alignment' or 'connectivity' between multiple useful interface structures like 'change types/patterns' & 'connectible stable states'

-  - move examples from faq/drinkme/readme to docs if not included

   - add to ml

     - example of identifying insights like the following in the problem space of 'identify race from minimal structures like x-rays':